wavefrontHQ/docs/pages/doc/alerts.md

 </tr>
 <tr>
 <td>Metrics</td>
-<td>Click the <strong>Obsolete Metrics</strong> check box to include metrics that did not report for 4 weeks or more.
+<td>Whether to include obsolete metrics.
+If enabled, the alert considers metrics that have not reports for 4 weeks or more.
 Customers who use queries that aggregate data in longer timeframes sometimes want to include those older metrics.</td>
 </tr>
 </tbody>
 </table>

 </li>

 <li>Click <strong>Save</strong>.</li>
 </ol>